Jim Leavelle: Later life and death

 In later interviews, Leavelle said that he interrogated Oswald regarding the Tippit murder on November 22.
 He said that he joked with Oswald before the transfer, saying "Lee, if anybody shoots at you, I hope they're as good a shot as you are," meaning that the person would hit Oswald instead of Leavelle.
 Oswald smiled and said, "You're being melodramatic.
 Nobody's going to shoot at me."

+He was interviewed for the 1988 documentary The Men Who Killed Kennedy and also for the 1992 documentary The JFK Assassination: The Jim Garrison Tapes.
 In December 1992, while demonstrating at his home in Garland, Texas, how L. C. Graves grabbed Ruby's gun in an attempt to stop him from firing, Leavelle accidentally shot researcher and photographer Bob Porter in the arm, using the same model gun Ruby had used.
 Porter recovered at Parkland Hospital.
+The character of "Leavelle" in season 10 episode 9 of The Simpsons, "Mayored to the Mob" (1998), is based on Jim Leavelle, as he appeared when escorting Lee Harvey Oswald when Oswald was shot by Ruby.
+Leavelle trains the bodyguards by pretending to shoot their protectee from a grassy knoll on a cart.
+This is a reference to the grassy knoll at the site of President John F. Kennedy’s assassination, Dealey Plaza and a scene from the Kennedy assassination film Executive Action (1973).

 In an interview with author Joseph McBride, Leavelle said in regards to how his department had reacted to the president's assassination, "...as the old saying goes back then, 'it was no different than a south Dallas nigger killing'.
 When you get right down to it – because it was just another murder inside the city limits of Dallas that we could handle.
 It was just another murder to me.
 I've handled hundreds of them.
 So it wasn't no big deal."
 Leavelle said in regards to the death of Tippit, "What some people don't realize is that when a police officer gets killed, that takes precedence over the shooting of the president, because that's close to home."

-Robert N. McClelland, who treated Kennedy and Oswald at Parkland Hospital, said that while at Parkland, Leavelle, who was waiting outside the hospital room, told him that after Oswald was shot, he claimed to have "leaned over Oswald and said, 'Son, you're hurt real bad.
-Do you wanna say anything?'
-He looked at me for a second.
-He waited like he was thinking.
-Then he shook his head back and forth just as wide as he could.
-Then he closed his eyes."
-Leavelle refuted the claim.

 In November 2011, Leavelle lost an eye after a serious fall, after which he wore a glass eye.

 In 2013, the Dallas Police Department's Detective of the Year Award was named in Leavelle's honor.

-Leavelle's wife Taimi died in October 2014.
-On August 29, 2019, Leavelle himself died from a heart attack following hip surgery at the age of 99.
+Leavelle's wife Taimi died on October 1, 2014.
+On August 29, 2019, Leavelle died from a heart attack following hip surgery at the age of 99.